 Italians like structure in the way they eat.
 To them, the balance between the different courses of the meal is as important as the balance between the ingredients of each dish.
 In Italy, eating is far more than nutrition, it’s a moment of aggregation where families, friends, colleagues get together, relax and participate in the dining ritual.
-This article describes a typical everyday meal (at home or in an informal restaurant) and compares it with the bigger and fancier meal reserved for special occasions (a wedding, for instance).Never miss a post!
-Subscribe to Disgraces on the Menu via email.
-Powered by FeedBurner.
+This article describes a typical everyday meal (at home or in an informal restaurant) and compares it with the bigger and fancier meal reserved for special occasions (a wedding, for instance).Do you blog about authentic Italian food?
+You may qualify for the coveted Cannolo Award!
+Check out the details.

 In Italy, even the most informal meals commonly include multiple courses.
 This doesn’t mean that people eat more food – the various courses are a way to break down the meal into different sections, add variety and create a progression.
 Appetizers and first courses come first because of their delicate flavors (and textures); second courses follow with their stronger elements; desserts, coffee and liquors are reserved to end the meal.
 The subdivision into courses also introduces pauses, which in some cases are intentionally extended to give the diners the necessary time to rest their palate, and socialize.

 In this article we will be referring to both lunch (“pranzo”) and supper (“cena”), as the mid-day meal and the evening meal.
 As for the early-day meal, please see the post on breakfast (“colazione”).

 Everyday meals generally only include a first course (“primo piatto” or simply “primo”) and a second course (“secondo piatto” or “secondo”), plus possibly some fruit (“frutta”) and coffee (“caffé”).